kyuupichan/electrumx/docs/peer_discovery.md

 * it is very important to only accept peers that appear to be on the same network.
-At a minimum the genesis hash should be compared (if the peer supports :func:`server.features`), and also that the peer's reported height is within a few blocks of your own server's height.
+At a minimum the genesis hash should be compared (if the peer supports `server.features`), and also that the peer's reported height is within a few blocks of your own server's height.
-* care should be taken with the :func:`server.add_peer` call.
+* care should be taken with the `server.add_peer` call.
   Consider only accepting it once per connection.
 Clearnet peer requests should check the peer resolves to the requesting IP address, to prevent attackers from being able to trigger arbitrary